amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

 - ShuffleNet V2: Practical Guidelines for Efficient CNN Architecture Design
     - ECCV 18

 # Optimization
+- Fixing the train-test resolution discrepancy
+    - 3/30/2020, arxiv
+    - the contribution
+        - during test, use a larger input
+        - during training, fine-tune the network with the larger input size.
+    - exp
+        - 85.4 -> 86.4 for x101-32-48d
 - Understanding the Role of Momentum in Stochastic Gradient Methods
     - NIPs 2019, Igor/Pengchuan
 - some docs about multi-armed bandit optimization